Irritable bowel syndrome: Antispasmodics

+The others have an impact on muscarinic acetylcholine receptors (dicycloverine, hyoscine/scopolamine, hyoscyamine, otilonium bromide, trimebutine).

 Discontinuation of proton pump inhibitors

 Proton-pump inhibitors (PPIs) used to suppress stomach acid production may cause small intestinal bacterial overgrowth (SIBO) leading to IBS symptoms.
 Discontinuation of PPIs in selected individuals has been recommended as it may lead to an improvement or resolution of IBS symptoms.

 Antidepressants

 Evidence is conflicting about the benefit of antidepressants in IBS.
 Some meta-analyses have found a benefit, while others have not.
 There is good evidence that low doses of tricyclic antidepressants (TCAs) can be effective for IBS.
 With TCAs, about one in three people improve.

 However, the evidence is less robust for the effectiveness of other antidepressant classes such as selective serotonin reuptake inhibitor antidepressants (SSRIs).
 Because of their serotonergic effect, SSRIs have been studied in IBS, especially for people who are constipation predominant.
 As of 2015, the evidence indicates that SSRIs do not help.
 Antidepressants are not effective for IBS in people with depression, possibly because lower doses of antidepressants than the doses used to treat depression are required for relief of IBS.